tkubica12/azure-workshops/w-aks-intro/docs/05-CompleteApplication.md

 kubectl create secret generic psql-secret --from-literal=postgresqlurl="jdbc:postgresql://${prefix}-psql.postgres.database.azure.com:5432/todo?user=psqladmin&password=Azure12345678!&ssl=true"
 ```

 Deploy api application and service (make sure you modify image to match your registry).
-Also note we are using liveness probe (used for detection that application is alive) and readiness probe (used for balancers to understand whether application is ready to serve requests).
+Also note we are using liveness probe (used for detection that application is alive) and readiness probe (used for balancers to understand whether application is ready to serve requests) as well as startup probe to give our container enough time to start properly.

 ```bash
 kubectl apply -f api-deployment.yaml